Golden Madonna of Essen: Liturgical significance, past and present

 Another procession in which the Madonna was shown took place every year on the Monday preceding Ascension Day.
 On this day the nuns, canons and scholars of the abbey and its daughter house in nearby Rellinghausen held a formal meeting with the monks of Werden Abbey and took the Golden Madonna along.
 The two processions met about halfway between the two monasteries at a chapel dedicated to Saint Mark in what is today the neighbourhood of Essen-Bredeney.
 A memorial cross commemorates the place of these meetings today.

-When the Diocese of Essen (the so-called Ruhrbistum) was established in 1959, Mary was elected as its patron saint, and thus came to be a symbol for the whole Ruhr area.
+When the Diocese of Essen (the so-called Ruhrbistum) was established in 1959, Mary was elected as its patron saint under the title “Mother of Good Counsel”, and thus came to be a symbol for the whole Ruhr area.
 The first bishop of Essen, Cardinal Franz Hengsbach, decided to make the statue accessible to the public.
 Since 1959 the Madonna has been on display in a climate-controlled high-security showcase in the northern side chapel of the cathedral.